FEBRUARY 21-23, 2019

 Canadian and International filmmakers and distributors are invited to submit feature and short films in the horror & exploitation genres (i.e. horror-comedies, horror-fantasy, horror sci-fi, etc.)

 Previous official selections and award winners include high-profile and ground-breaking films such as: THE BABADOOK (dir.
 Jennifer Kent), THE LURE (dir.
 Agnieszka Smoczynska), WOLFCOP (dir.
-Lowell Dean), RETURN TO NUKE'EM HIGH - VOL. 1 (dir.
+Lowell Dean), THE VELOCIPASTOR (dir.
+Brendan Steere), RETURN TO NUKE'EM HIGH - VOL. 1 & VOL. 2 (dir.
 Lloyd Kaufman), NIGHT OF SOMETHING STRANGE (dir.
-Jonathan Straiton), ATTACK OF THE LEDERHOSENZOMBIES (dir.
-Dominik Hartl), HARVEST LAKE and PLANK FACE (dir.
+Jonathan Straiton), RUIN ME (dir.
+Preston deFrancis), HARVEST LAKE and PLANK FACE (dir.
 Scott Schirmer), THE BARN (dir.
 Justin Seaman), BUNNY THE KILLER THING (Dir.
-Joonas Makkonen), NOVA SEED (dir.
-Nick DiLiberto), LATE PHASES: NIGHT OF THE LONE WOLF (Dir.
+Joonas Makkonen), THE HERETICS (dir.
+Chad Archibald), LATE PHASES: NIGHT OF THE LONE WOLF (Dir.
 Adrián García Bogliano)

 The Hexploitation Film Festival offers recognition awards in the following categories:

 BEST FEATURE FILM [audience choice]

 BEST SHORT FILM [audience choice]

 MOST SHOCKING FILM